-A pie crust recipe that is so buttery and flaky that it’s hard to believe it’s gluten free.
+The best gluten free pie crust is so buttery and flaky, it’s hard to believe that it’s gluten free.
+But it is!

-Just when I was about ready to shelve this project for awhile out of frustration, I had the Aha! moment that was a total game changer in my quest for a “real” gluten free pie crust.
+Just when I was ready to shelve this project out of frustration, the Aha! moment happened.
+It was a total game changer in my quest for a “real” gluten free pie crust.
 I knew that I needed to try yet another binder.
-This time I tried a binder that wasn’t a commercially dehydrated and pulverized powdered thickener with chemical properties that I didn’t fully understand.
+This time I tried one that wasn’t a commercially dehydrated and pulverized powdered thickener with chemical properties that I didn’t fully understand.
 I’d had enough failure at the hands of those pricey substitutes!
 This time I went for a binder with which I was well acquainted–the egg!

 I realize how obvious it all sounds now that I’m typing it, but I was so caught up with the idea of substituting gums and starches for the gluten that I completely overlooked the most common binder available.
 For generations, many of our grandma’s pie crust recipes contained an egg because it made the crust “nicer” to roll out.
 Those crafty grandmas were on to to something!

 Comfortably Domestic Tip: I highly recommend using clean hands to make a gluten free crust.
-I found that using a mixer or food processor resulted in weirdly textured doughs that were not akin to pie crust.
-Gluten free pie pastry is very loosely bound together.
-As such, gluten free dough is much more fragile than a dough containing wheat gluten.
+Using a mixer or food processor results in weirdly textured dough that is not akin to pie crust.
+This pastry is very loosely bound together, so it’s much more fragile than dough containing wheat gluten.
 A careful hand is required.

 After incorporating the egg, work in one tablespoon of iced water at a time until the dough clumps into large pieces that hold shape when squeezed.
 The dough should feel moist but appear a little dry to the eye.

-At this point, dump the dough pieces onto a large sheet of parchment paper.
+Transfer the dough onto a large sheet of parchment paper.
 Parchment paper is essential because it is contains silicone, which will give much needed slip when it comes time to roll out the crusts.
 Divide the crumbles in half on the parchment.
 Gently work the dough into two disks, ensuring that it is mostly smooth.
 (A few small cracks around the perimeter are okay.)